About the Swedish Film Database

-There is also information about foreign feature films that have been distributed at Swedish cinemas, as well as many Swedish shorts, documentaries and TV films.
+There is also information about foreign feature films that have been distributed in Sweden, mainly in cinemas, as well as many Swedish shorts, documentaries and TV films.

-All in all the Swedish Film Database includes almost 84,000 titles – around a quarter of them Swedish – as well as records for more than 360,000 persons who were involved in their creation in some way: directors, screenwriters, actors and so on.
+All in all the Swedish Film Database includes over 90,000 titles – around a quarter of them Swedish – as well as records for more than 365,000 persons who were involved in their creation in some way: directors, screenwriters, actors and so on.
 In addition there are details of companies, original works and musical works used in films, as well as editorial material in the form of biographies and articles with exciting new gateways into Swedish film.